-- 4.1.1 The RCC shall have readily available at all times up-to-date information concerning the following in respect of its search and rescue region: - (a) SAR units and alerting posts; - (b) air traffic services units; - (c) means of communication that may be used in search and rescue operations; - (d) addresses and telephone numbers of all operators, or their designated representatives, engaged in operations in the region; and - (e) any other public and private resources including medical and transportation facilities that are likely to be useful in search and rescue. - 4.1.2 Recommendation.
-Each rescue coordination centre should have readily available all other information of interest to search and rescue, including information regarding: - the locations, call signs, hours of watch, and frequencies of all radio stations likely to be employed in support of search and rescue operations; - (b) the locations and hours of watch of services keeping radio watch, and the frequencies guarded; - (c) locations where supplies of droppable emergency and survival equipment are stored; - (d) objects which it is known might be mistaken for unlocated or unreported wreckage, particularly if viewed from the air; - (e) as of 26 November 2026, the position, course and speed of aircraft that may be able to provide assistance to aircraft in distress; and - (f) as of 26 November 2026, where the search and rescue region includes maritime areas, the position, course and speed of ships that may be able to provide assistance to aircraft in distress.
+- 4.1.1 The RCC shall have readily available at all times up-to-date information concerning the following in respect of its search and rescue region: - (a) SAR units and alerting posts; - (b) air traffic services units; - (c) means of communication that may be used in search and rescue operations; - (d) addresses and telephone numbers of all operators, or their designated representatives, engaged in operations in the region; and - (e) any other public and private resources including medical and transportation facilities that are likely to be useful in search and rescue. - 4.1.2 It is recommended that each rescue coordination centre should have readily available all other information of interest to search and rescue, including information regarding: - (a) the locations, call signs, hours of watch, and frequencies of all radio stations likely to be employed in support of search and rescue operations; - (b) the locations and hours of watch of services keeping radio watch, and the frequencies guarded; - (c) locations where supplies of droppable emergency and survival equipment are stored; - (d) objects which it is known might be mistaken for unlocated or unreported wreckage, particularly if viewed from the air; - (e) as of 26 November 2026, the position, course and speed of aircraft that may be able to provide assistance to aircraft in distress; and - (f) as of 26 November 2026, where the search and rescue region includes maritime areas, the position, course and speed of ships that may be able to provide assistance to aircraft in distress. - 4.1.3 It is recommended that until 25 November 20261, each rescue coordination centre whose search and rescue region includes maritime areas should have ready access to information regarding the position, course and speed of ships within such areas that may be able to provide assistance to aircraft in distress and information on how to contact them.